deeprave/wagtail_init/README.md

 ## Notes
 ### Database Setup

 Using a role with all the required privileges and nologin is good practice when it comes to database user setup.

 The login user - **NOT postgres**  - used by the application simply inherits all it needs from its parent role.
-The role is also given createdb privilege to enable creating and destroying the test database when running unit tests.
+This role is also given createdb privilege to enable creating and destroying the test database when running unit tests.